andyblight/python3_examples/README.md

 PyLint is run over the code with all checks enabled and terse output.
 See .pylintrc for details.

+Run the demonstration code using the "run.sh" scripts in each directory.

 Versions used as reported by "pylint --version":
 ```
  pylint 1.4.4,